Advanced Primary Care

 - Has helped develop and vet a single, parsimonious, and nationally endorsed set of meaningful quality measures that could be used to assess the performance of participating primary care practices.
 As part of a State-appointed multi-stakeholder workgroup of DOH team members, payers, purchasers, providers, and consumers, we helped shape consensus on this valid and reliable core set of 28 measures, covering six domains:

 - Is working with a team of DOH leaders, staff, and contractors on steps to implement the core measure set for quality measurement and performance reporting, as an interim step until New York State’s All-Payer Database (APD) is operational;

 - Has curated a collection of evidence-based quality improvement tools and resources that primary care practices can use to assess and improve performance related to the six health care domains.

 Our work with DOH on transforming primary care continues, with activities focused on:

-- Supporting the work of DOH technical assistance contractors, who are helping primary care practices meet the expectations of the APC program and use quality measurement and monitoring to improve quality of care and health outcomes for patients;
+- Supporting the work of DOH Practice Transformation Agents, i.e., technical assistance contractors who are charged with helping primary care practices meet the expectations of the APC program and use quality measurement and monitoring to improve quality of care and health outcomes for patients;

 - Helping develop a framework for oversight of APC quality measurement, monitoring, and improvement in New York, through new state and regional entities created by DOH.
-The Quality Institute will advise and help support a new Statewide Steering Committee’s stewardship role and quality oversight functions, as well as the efforts of new Regional and Oversight Management Committees as they develop regional approaches for measuring and improving quality and paying for performance;
+The Quality Institute will advise and help support the stewardship role and quality oversight functions of a new Statewide Steering Committee (SSC), as well as the efforts of new Regional and Oversight Management Committees (ROMCs) as they develop regional approaches for measuring and improving quality and paying for performance;

 - Advising DOH on ways to incorporate the patient experience in quality measurement for the APC program.